On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Achievable Schemes

 {\it Decodability.} We focus on user~$1$.
 In each message $W^2_{\Sc}$ where $\Sc \subseteq [\Nsf]$, $|\Sc|=t^{\prime}+1$, and $d_1 \in \Sc$, user~$1$ caches all subfiles except one subfile from $F_{d_1}$, so user~$1$ can recover this subfile.
 Hence, user~$1$ in total recovers $ \binom{\Nsf-1}{t^{\prime}}$ uncached subfiles of $F_{d_1}$, and thus can recover $F_{d_1}$.
 Similarly, user~$2$ can also recover $F_{d_2}$.

 {\it Privacy.} Let us focus on user~$1$.
-Since user~$1$ does not know the random permutations generated in the placement phase, from its viewpoint, all subfiles in $F^1_i$ where $i\in [\Nsf]$ are equivalent. $X_1$ contains $\binom{\Nsf}{t^{\prime}}$ messages, each of which corresponds to a different $(t^{\prime}+1)$-subset of $[\Nsf]$ and contains exactly one subfile of each file in the subset.
+Since user~$1$ does not know the random permutations generated in the placement phase, from its viewpoint, all subfiles in $F^1_i$ where $i\in [\Nsf]$ are equivalent.\footnote{ In our paper, the statement that from the viewpoint of a user $A$ and $B$ are equivalent, means that given the known information of this user, $A$ and $B$ are identically distributed.} $X_1$ contains $\binom{\Nsf}{t^{\prime}}$ messages, each of which corresponds to a different $(t^{\prime}+1)$-subset of $[\Nsf]$ and contains exactly one subfile of each file in the subset.
 Hence, the compositions of $X_1$ for different demands of user~$2$ are equivalent from the viewpoint of user~$1$.
-In addition, $X_2$ is generated independent of $D_2$, and thus $X_2$ cannot reveal any information of $D_2$.
+In addition, $X_2$ is generated independent of $d_2$, and thus $X_2$ cannot reveal any information of $d_2$.
 As a result, the demand of user~$2$ is private against user~$1$.
 Similarly, the demand of user~$1$ is private against user~$2$.

 {\it Performance.} Each user broadcasts $\binom{\Nsf}{t^{\prime}+1}$ messages, each of which contains $\frac{\Bsf}{2 \left( \binom{\Nsf-1}{t^{\prime}}+\binom{\Nsf-2}{t^{\prime}-1}\right) }$ bits.
 Hence, the achieved load is